 With the cold fall and winter months settling in, it’s time to start thinking about ways to boost your immune function.
-Luckily, Mother Nature has provided us with plenty of gifts from the Earth to support your body gently and naturally.
-Today I’m going to share my top 5 Immune Boosting Herbs and how you can incorporate them into your diet!
+Luckily, Mother Nature has provided us with plenty of gifts from the Earth to support your body during these months.
+Today I’m going to share my top 4 Immune Boosting Herbs and how you can incorporate them into your diet!

-This super powered spice has become the darling of the health food and scientific research world, and for good reason!
+This super powered spice has become super popular in the health food and scientific research world, and for good reason!
 Used for thousands of years in Ayurvedic medicine, it’s affordable and super powered addition to the diet that has powerful anti-inflammatory effects and helps support phase 1 liver detoxification.

 In addition to liver support, which is crucial for staying healthy and happy, this bright yellow spice has also been found to help support the immune system by modulating the activation of T cells, B cells, macrophages, neutrophils, natural killer cells, and dendritic cells.

-All of these parts of the immune system function together to help keep you healthy, happy, and sniffle free all winter long!
+All of these parts of the immune system function together to help keep you healthy and happy all winter long!

-It has very little flavour (unless you use too much then it starts to taste suspiciously like dirt, blech!) so you can add a sprinkling to stir fries, eggs, soups, salad dressings, smoothies, coffee, hot cocoa, or my personal favourite, is Turmeric Tea!
+It has very little flavor (unless you use too much then it starts to taste suspiciously like dirt) so you can add a sprinkling to stir fries, eggs, soups, salad dressings, smoothies, coffee, hot cocoa, or my personal favorite, is Golden Milk!

 Related to turmeric, ginger also grows underground and provides a range of potent health benefits.
 Though you most likely think of ginger as solely an anti-nausea aid, it’s also a powerful immunosupportive food as well.